mcspronko/grav-plugin-newsletter/README.md

 modman clone git@github.com:mcspronko/grav-plugin-newsletter.git
 ```

-As a result, the new newsletter plugin should appear under user/plugins/newsletter directory.
+As a result, the Newsletter plugin should appear under _user/plugins/newsletter_ directory.

 ## Subscribers

+There are two ways on how you can add new subscriber to the system.

-### Admin
+### Admin Panel

-Navigate to the Admin -> Newsletter -> Audience page and click the "Add Subscriber" button.
+Navigate to the **Admin -> Newsletter -> Audience** page and click the "Add Subscriber" button.
 Fill in all required fields and hit the "Save" button.

 ![Add New Subscriber Modal](https://github.com/mcspronko/grav-plugin-newsletter/raw/master/docs/newsletter-add-subcriber-modal.png "Add New Subscriber Modal")

 ### Manually
-In order to add a new subscriber, create a new Markdown file under <project_root>/user/data/newsletter/subscribers directory.
+In order to add a new subscriber, create a new Markdown file under _<project_root>/user/data/newsletter/subscribers_ directory.

 ```